curv3d/curv/docs/Shape_Atlas.rst

    Need to choose a compiled mesh representation (and file format), an (offline) compilation algorithm, and an evaluation algorithm.

+   Possible requirements:

+   * Handles low quality input.
+     Triangle meshes are often of poor quality: not 2-manifold (not watertight, self intersections);
+     zero area triangles; not orientable (some normals point in the wrong direction);
+     excessive detail.
+   * Compact representation, since it has to fit in GPU memory.
+     3D voxel arrays are simple but not compact.
+   * Fast SDF evaluation.
      It's likely that Yoda will compile into a large representation.
      If all of the data is accessed each time the Yoda SDF is evaluated, then evaluation will be too slow.
 We'd prefer a compiled representation where only a small fraction of the data needs to be accessed when evaluating the SDF at a given point.
+     Trees and arrays indexed by geometric location have the right kind of access properties.
+   * GPU acceleration.

    The Universal Approximation Theorum states that a neural network can approximate a continuous function on a compact subset of R^3.
 So we can represent a mesh as a